 Campus: Cypress College is built on 110 acres.
 Construction began just 90 days before the college opened for instruction in September 1966.
 Today, the campus features 17 major buildings.

-Areas of Study: Cypress College has 10 instructional divisions, all headed by a dean: Business and Computer Information Systems (Henry Hua, Dean); Counseling and Student Development (vacant); Fine Arts (Katy Realista, Dean); Health Science (Rebecca Gomez, Dean); Language Arts (Eldon Young, Dean); Library/Learning Resources (Treisa Cassens, Dean); Kinesiology (Richard Rams, Dean); Science/Engineering/Mathematics (Richard Fee, Dean); Social Science (Lisa Gaetje, Interim Dean); and Career Technical Education (Kathleen Reiland, Dean).
+Areas of Study: Cypress College has 10 instructional divisions, all headed by a dean: Business and Computer Information Systems (Henry Hua, Dean); Counseling and Student Development (vacant); Fine Arts (Katy Realista, Dean); Health Science (Rebecca Gomez, Dean); Language Arts (Eldon Young, Dean); Library/Learning Resources (Treisa Cassens, Dean); Kinesiology (Richard Rams, Dean); Science/Engineering/Mathematics (Richard Fee, Dean); Social Science (Lisa Gaetje, Dean); and Career Technical Education (Kathleen Reiland, Dean).

 Administration: In addition to Dr. Schilling, campus administration includes: Dr. Carmen Dominguez, Vice President of Instruction; Paul de Dios, Vice President, Student Services; Vice President, Administrative Services (vacant); Phil Dykstra, Director of Institutional Research and Planning; Howard Kummerman, Executive Director, Foundation and Community Relations; and Marc Posner, Director of Campus Communications.

 Address: 9200 Valley View Street, Cypress, CA, 90630